Health Administration (HADM) 336

 Shah, C. P. (2003).
 Public Health and Preventive Medicine in Canada (5th ed.).
 Toronto: Elsevier.

-Most of the course materials for HADM 336 are available online through the myAU portal.
-Two textbooks and a printed reading file will be sent to you before your course start date.
+Most of the course materials for HADM336: Community Health Planning are available online through the myAU portal, including Reagan and Brookins-Fisher (2002), which is an eTextbook.
+All assigned readings are in a Digital Reading Room (ORR) created for the course.
+The Shah, C. P. (2003) textbook will be sent to you before your course start date.

 Undergraduate Challenge for Credit Course Registration Form